 Zero plays as the identity solution for the addition of whole numbers.
 The whole number 1 is identified for the multiplication of any number of whole numbers.

 You can add two whole numbers in any given order, you will get the same result at the end.
 You can multiply two whole numbers in any order, you will get the same result at the end.
 We can say that the addition and multiplication properties of whole numbers are commutative.

 Multiplication is the distributive property of whole numbers.

 Commutativity, associativity, and distributivity properties of whole numbers help to simplify calculations and can be used without being aware of them.

 Patterns with numbers are not only interesting but are useful especially for verbal calculations and help us to understand the properties of numbers better.

 Importance of Whole Numbers

-People use numbers to count, add or subtract on a daily basis.
-Starting from children counting toys on the floor, and adults counting the cost of the groceries; everyone needs numbers.
+People use numbers to count, add, or subtract on a daily basis.
+Starting from children counting toys on the floor to adults counting the cost of the groceries, everyone needs numbers.

 For example, if a kid counts cubes should know how many cubes a set constitutes.